notaryproject/specifications/specs/plugin-extensibility.md

 *pluginConfig* : Optional field for plugin configuration.
 For details, see [Plugin Configuration section](#plugin-configuration).

+*keySpec* : Required field that as one of following [supported key types](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#algorithm-selection) - `RSA_2048`, `RSA_3072`, `RSA_4096`, `EC_256`, `EC_384`, `EC_512`.
+Specifies the key type and size for the key.

+*hashAlgorithm* : Required field that specifies Hash algorithm corresponding to the signature algorithm determined by `keySpec` for the key.

-*signatureEnvelopeType* - The signature envelope type associated with the payload.
+*signatureEnvelopeType* - Required field that specifies signature envelope type associated with the payload.
 This is used by the plugin to appropriately decode the payload in case a binary payload is passed.

 *payload* : Required field that contains payload to be signed.
 For JWS envelope type, the payload to sign is sent as is, without any additional encoding.